-On February 13, 2020, the Makati City local government unit has issued the Certificate of Business Retirement to GAMC.
-On March 11, 2020, GAMC submitted its application for business retirement with the Bureau of Internal Revenue (BIR).
-On December 3, 2020, the BIR advised that GAMC's tax returns were end-dated in the BIR's system effective November 20, 2020.
-On December 16, 2020, SEC approved GAMC's application to withdraw its Investment Company Adviser (ICA) license.
-In November 2022, GAMC has filed with the SEC the application for shortening of its corporate life.
-As of March 26, 2024, GAMC has yet to complete the submission of the remaining documentary requirements to the SEC, including clearance from the tax authorities.
+On February 13, 2020, the Makati City local government unit has issued the Certificate of Business Retirement to the Company.
+On March 11, 2020, the Company has submitted its application for business retirement with the Bureau of Internal Revenue (BIR).
+On December 3, 2020, the BIR advised the Company that its tax returns were end-dated in the BIR's system effective November 20, 2020.
+On December 16, 2020, the Securities and Exchange Commission (SEC) approved the Company's application to withdraw its Investment Company Adviser (ICA) license.
+In November 2022, the Company has filed with the SEC the application for shortening of its corporate life.
+In September 2024, the Company has settled the tax assessment on the final decision on disputed tax assessment from the BIR.
+As of report date, the Company has yet to receive the tax clearance from the BIR and approval on the shortening of its corporation life from the SEC.